10 Tasks Boxes, on a Budget, for Your Special Education Students!

 I also bought a simple foam alphabet puzzle.
 All of my students have mastered putting puzzles together and their letter but this is easy, not stressful, and a great way to sneak fine motor into a task box without the kids knowing!

 I love this next task because it can cater to the girls in the classroom.
 These are pastel pipe cleaners and matching hair clips.
 This is an amazing fine motor tool and the kids will be busy matching colors.
-The pipe cleaners were $1.00 and the clips were $1.00 totally 2 bucks total!
+The pipe cleaners were $1.00 and the clips were $1.00 total 2 bucks total!

 This task is a life skill task.
-It is a simple pack of thank you notes with the envelopes.
-The students simply have to place the cards in the envelop and they are done!
+It is a simple pack of thank you notes with envelopes.
+The students simply have to place the cards in the envelope and they are done!
 10 cards came in this pack so it is something that they won’t finish super quick!
 This task cost a total of $1.00!
 Simple, easy, and cheap!

-I could not pass up these adorable little red cups in the paper products aisle at the Dollar Tree.
+I could not pass up these adorable little red cups in the paper products aisle at Dollar Tree.
 You can use these in SO many different ways!
 Counting, letters, sorting!
 They were well worth the $1.00.
 I chose to make a task with close pins (also $1.00) to place around the rim of the cup.
 I don’t even know if I could say this task cost me 2 bucks because I had a ton of cups and clothespins left over to make more task boxes in the future!

 Plastic silverware is another great task that you can use to have students practice job tasks.
-I like to have the students sort them by type OR take one of each and roll them with a napkin like they would see at a restaurant!
+I like to have the students sort them by type OR take one of each and roll them with a napkin as they would see at a restaurant!

-Now that you have taken the time to read about all about task boxes on the cheap you have earned your reward!
+Now that you have taken the time to read all about task boxes on the cheap you have earned your reward!
 (Hahaha little token economy humor for ya!)
 I created a freebie with 4 simple and easy sorting tasks and matching tasks to add to your bins!
 These are low prep and will keep the kids engaged!
 I included two simple sorts (emotions and fruit/vegetable) and two higher level sorts (Match the planets and Match the community places)

 Lower level tasks